Sergio Mattarella: Personal life and public image

-Mattarella was married to Marisa Chiazzese, daughter of Lauro Chiazzese, a professor of Roman law and rector of the University of Palermo.
-His wife died in 2012.
-He has three children: Laura (born 1967), Bernardo Giorgio (1968), and Francesco (1973).
-His daughter Laura has acted as de facto First Lady, accompanying her father on official trips outside Italy.
-Mattarella is a Roman Catholic.
+Mattarella married Marisa Chiazzese, daughter of Lauro Chiazzese, a professor of Roman law and rector of the University of Palermo, in 1966; his brother Piersanti was married to Marisa's sister Irma.
+Mattarella and his wife have three children: Laura (born 1967), Bernardo Giorgio (1968), and Francesco (1973).
+Marisa Chiazzese died from a tumor in 2012.
+Their daughter Laura has acted as de facto First Lady, accompanying her father on official trips outside Italy.

+Mattarella is Catholic.
 Best known for its involvement in politics, Mattarella's family has held various national and regional offices spanning across two generations.
-His father Bernardo Mattarella was a member of the Constituent Assembly and served as minister in various governments from 1953 until 1963.
-His brother Piersanti Mattarella was murdered in 1980 in Sicily by Cosa Nostra while serving as president of the Regional Government of Sicily.
-Another brother, Antonio Mattarella, was managing director of the Investment Banking division of Goldman Sachs from 2005 to 2017.
+His father Bernardo was a member of the Constituent Assembly and served as minister in various governments from 1953 until 1966.
+His brother Piersanti was murdered in 1980 in Sicily by Cosa Nostra while serving as president of the Regional Government of Sicily.
+Another brother, Antonio, was managing director of the Investment Banking division of Goldman Sachs from 2005 to 2017.

 Mattarella is an association football fan and a supporter of Inter Milan.
 As head of state, he attended the UEFA Euro 2020, which included Italy as one of the hosts, and the UEFA Euro 2020 Final at Wembley Stadium on 11 July 2021, which was won by Italy, beating England on penalty kicks following a 1–1 draw after extra time.
 On the following day, he hosted the national team at the Quirinal Palace to celebrate.

 At the end of his first term, Mattarella's approval rating was among the highest ever for an Italian president and the highest among Western world leaders.
-According to the polling firm Ixè, Mattarella's approval rating in December 2021 was at 77%, while it stood at 66% according to SWG and 65% according to Quorum–YouTrend.
+According to the polling firm Ixè, Mattarella's approval rating in December 2021 was at 77%, while it stood at 66% according to SWG, and 65% according to Quorum–YouTrend.
 In February 2023, one year after his re-election as president, his approval rating was still very high, remaining at 77% according to Ixè and 65% for Quorum–YouTrend.
 On 7 February 2023, Mattarella became the first president to attend the Sanremo Music Festival.
+On 15 April 2025, Mattarella underwent heart surgery to have a pacemaker fitted.